alexbird-hunterindustries/fizz-buzz-diy-test-runner/src/notes.md

     - supports parameterized tests
         - (which is helpful for functions that map input to output)
     - Has a familiar structure for writing tests so that new folks can onboard quickly
+- test doubles / mocks
+    - You can do this with dependency inversion (no tools needed)
+        - although for more advanced spies we would want some more advanced tools for creating spy methods
 - test running and reporting (the test runner is a useful program)
     - tells us if our code is behaving correctly
     - Has a single "pass"/"fail" at the end